This post contains affiliate links

 Blogging Essentials – Tips and Tools

 Do you remember what it felt like to swing back and forth on the swing at the playground when you were a kid?
 Can you recall the edgy excitement as you went higher and higher until you worked up the nerve to lunge out of the swing mid-air?
 Your only goal at that moment was to land upright with your feet on the ground.
-That accurately describes what my first year of blogging has been like.
+That accurately describes what my first year of blogging was like.
 I knew nothing about where to start, I just had to take the leap and hope I would land on my feet!
-The first year has been like a breath-stopping roller coaster ride, but what a learning experience.
-Here are some tips & advice from my first year as a blogger.
+This journey has been an amazing learning experience.
+Here are some tips & tools you should check out.

 Blog For The Right Reasons